holuborhee/WEConnect/README.md

 [Live Preview](https://holuborhee.github.io/WEConnect/)

-A platform that provides a platform that brings businesses and individuals together.
+WEConnect provides a platform that brings businesses and individuals together.

-weConnect brings people close to their favorites businesses all across the globe.

 ### What can users do?